zevv/npeg/README.md

 - `P ^ 0`: resets the current precedence to 0 and continues parsing.
 This main use case for this is parsing sub-expressions in parentheses.

-The heart of a Prett parser in NPeg would look something like this:
+The heart of a Pratt parser in NPeg would look something like this:

 ```nim
 exp <- prefix * *infix